Nonprofit Debt Consolidation

 InCharge Debt Solutions and other 501c (3) nonprofit counseling agencies are accredited by the National Foundation for Credit Counseling (NFCC).
 Their mission?
 To help clients find relief from debt.

 On top of that, nonprofit credit counseling is free, and there’s no obligation after counseling to enroll in any programs that have fees.
-If you feel any pressure from a for-profit company, try reaching out to an NFCC-certified agency for help instead.
+If you feel any pressure from a for-profit company, try contacting an NFCC-certified agency for help instead.

-Another benefit is that NFCC-certified credit counselors can provide you with education and support on a variety of matters, including:
+Another benefit of NFCC-certified credit counselors is that they can provide you with education and support on a variety of matters, including:

 • Budgeting